-Our Cybersecurity program, is built upon the National Institute of Standards and Technology Cybersecurity Framework (the "NIST Framework"), issued by the U.S. government as a guideline to manage cybersecurity-related risk.
+Our Cybersecurity program is built upon the National Institute of Standards and Technology Cybersecurity Maturity Framework (the "NIST CSF Framework"), which includes the standards outlined in both NIST 800-53, Security and Privacy Controls for Information Systems and Organizations, and NIST 800-171 Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations.
+The NIST CSF is issued by the U.S. government as a guideline to manage cybersecurity-related risk.
 Additionally, we also employ industry best practices and other global and local standards and regulations as we continuously evaluate our risks.
 We utilize independent third-parties to assess our adherence to these frameworks.

-Our Cybersecurity program is supervised by a dedicated Chief Information Security Officer (CISO), who has over 15 years experience in cybersecurity and operations and holds the following certifications: Certified Information Systems Security Professional (CISSP) and Certification in Risk and Information Systems Control (CRISC).
+Our Cybersecurity program is supervised by a dedicated Chief Information Security Officer (CISO), who has over 16 years experience in cybersecurity and operations and holds the following certifications: Certified Information Systems Security Professional (CISSP) and Certification in Risk and Information Systems Control (CRISC).
 The CISO's team is responsible for leading enterprise-wide cybersecurity strategy, policy, standards, architecture, and processes.
 A strong partnership exists between our Information Technology, Cybersecurity, Internal Audit, and Legal functions so that identified issues are addressed in a timely manner and incidents are reported to the appropriate regulatory bodies as required.
 We have established a Governance, Risk, and Compliance (GRC) program to further strengthen our cybersecurity risk management activities across the Company, including the prevention, detection, mitigation and remediation of cybersecurity incidents.
 The CISO reports information about such risks to the Board of Directors.